MORE INFORMATION

 VTE can cause serious complications, and it is important to know their signs.

-- Post-thrombotic syndrome (PTS): Poor blood flow, , and blood vessel damage from deep vein thrombosis (DVT) can cause swelling and discomfort.
+- Post-thrombotic syndrome (PTS): Poor blood flow, deep vein thrombosis (DVT) can cause swelling and discomfort.
 PTS is a long-lasting condition that can be disabling.
 With PTS, you may notice swelling, pain, itchiness, or discoloration in the affected area, along with cramping or fatigue.
 The symptoms may feel worse if you have been on your feet for an extended period.
 In serious cases, skin sores may develop.
-Compression stockings may help relieve PTS symptoms.
+Compression stockings may help relieve PTS symptoms. , and blood vessel damage from

 - Pulmonary hypertension: Pulmonary embolism (PE) can cause pulmonary hypertension, which raises in the vessels leading to your lungs, which can cause heart failure.
 Signs of pulmonary hypertension include difficulty breathing (especially after exercise), swelling, coughing up blood, and fainting.
 You may feel tired or like your heart is beating too hard or too fast.
 If you have pulmonary hypertension several months after pulmonary embolism treatment, your provider may refer you to a surgeon to discuss removing any remaining lung clots.